AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 ---
-title: Create hyperlinks in a freeform table in Analysis Workspace
+title: Add hyperlinks in a freeform table in Analysis Workspace
 description: Learn how to add hyperlinks to dimension items in a freeform table in Analysis Workspace
 feature: Visualizations
 role: User
 ---
-# Create hyperlinks for dimensions in a freeform table
+# Add hyperlinks to dimensions in a freeform table

 You can add hyperlinks to dimension items to make them clickable within a freeform table in Analysis Workspace.